UNESCO REF · Network Infrastructure – Institutional Dossier

 Delivered

-• National Committee participation shaping programme design
+• National Education Group participation at programme governance level

-Partners World Bank · Global Partnership for Education · Universal Basic Education Commission (UBEC)
+PartnersWorld Bank · Global Partnership for Education · Universal Basic Education Commission (UBEC)

-The Read and Earn Literacy Centre, as the operational arm of the Literacy Advancement Department, demonstrates what UNESCO REF's institutional networks accomplish when built with purpose and governed with integrity.
-This is not aspiration, this is delivery proven through serving as implementation partner in UNESCO programmes and National Committee member for the World Bank, GPE and Procter & Gamble initiatives.
-UNESCO REF · Institutional Record · 2011 – 2026
+The Read and Earn Literacy Centre, as the operational arm of the Literacy Advancement Department, demonstrates what UNESCO REF’s institutional networks accomplish when built with purpose and governed with integrity.
+This is not aspiration, this is delivery proven through serving as implementation partner in UNESCO programmes, as a member of the National Education Group, and as Sub-Committee contributor to the World Bank and GPE national implementation workplan.UNESCO REF · Institutional Record · 2011 – 2026

 The Complete Timeline